Ghost Ranch & Abiquiú Photography Guide

 • Texture Slider: Very effective on the striated cliff faces

-• Shadow Lifting: Moderate shadow recovery reveals detail without looking HDR-ish
+• Shadow Lifting: Moderate shadow recovery reveals detail without looking HDR-ish.
+Use filters to target particularly deep shadows.

 Essential Photography Gear for Ghost Ranch